 Burgundy is a stunning bridesmaid dress color that fits in with a wide variety of outdoor wedding themes, from garden weddings to backyard weddings.
+The berry-hued, wine-inspired jewel tone stands out amongst the rest and is a show-stopper of a color.
 For contrast, consider using bridesmaid bouquets filled with bright pink or white flowers.

 31. Sunflower Flower Crown